raydac/java-binary-block-parser/README.md

 # Change log
 - **1.4.1 (SNAPSHOT)**
+  - added DslBinCustom annotation to provide way to mark custom type fields for JBBPDslBuilder
   - fixed NPE in JBBPDslBuilder for not-provided outBitNumber attribute in annotated field  marked as type BIT or BIT_ARRAY [#20](https://github.com/raydac/java-binary-block-parser/issues/20)
   - naming of fields has been made more tolerant, now it is allowed to have field names with names similar to data types
   - improved check of field names in JBBPDslBuilder [#21](https://github.com/raydac/java-binary-block-parser/issues/21)